poz2k4444/puppet-pagesize/README.md

 ##Testing

-In order to test the facter you have to install `rspec_helper` gem from the official repositories and just run `rspec` in the root path of the module
+In order to test the facter you have to install `rspec-puppet` gem from the official repositories and just run `rspec` in the root path of the module.

 This module has been tested on: